How the system works

 Reviewing devolution finance

-Since 2007, there has been quite a debate about devolution finance.
-These are discussed in detail in many posts on this blog.
-In Scotland, there are two key proposals on the table.
-One, proposed by the Calman Commission set up by the three unionist parties, has been for devolution of 10 percentage ‘points’ of personal income tax and some smaller land-related taxes to the Scottish Parliament, to create a measure of ‘fiscal accountability’.
-This is set out in the Scotland bill introduced into the UK Parliament in November 2010.
-The alternative, proposed by the SNP, has been for ‘fiscal autonomy’; the Scottish Parliament would set, and Scottish Government collect, all taxes in Scotland, remitting to London an amount to cover the cost of common UK public services.
+Since 2007, there has been a very active debate about devolution finance.
+This is addressed in detail in many posts on this blog.
+In Scotland, the Scotland Act 2012 provides for implementation of two key proposals from the Calman Commission set up by the three unionist parties: the devolution of 10 percentage ‘points’ of personal income tax and some smaller land-related taxes to the Scottish Parliament, to create a measure of ‘fiscal accountability’.
+Devolution of land taxes will take effect from April 2015, and that of income tax is planned to start in April 2016.
+The Scottish Government has called for ‘full fiscal autonomy’, though the referendum campaign has put that on the back boiler since 2011.

 Information and resources